 Undaunted, Harold Pinter kept writing.
 His next play, The Dumb Waiter (1959), opened in Germany before it hit the London stage.
 It was a two character play.
 The characters are Ben and Gus, two hit men waiting in a basement room to receive their orders for their next hit.

 While they wait, Ben and Gus make tea and engage in conversations where they argue semantics and discuss the stories in the newspaper that Ben is reading.
 Meanwhile, in the background, the dumb waiter in the room occasionally - and strangely - opens to deliver food orders.

 Ben tries to explain via the dumb waiter's speaking tube that the orders were sent to the wrong room.
 At the play's climax, the speaking tube whistles and Ben answers it while Gus is getting a drink of water in the bathroom.
 It's their orders for their next hit.
-The play ends with Ben drawing his gun - on Gus.
+The play ends with Ben drawing his gun on the target - Gus.

 Harold Pinter would write nearly thirty plays and fifteen sketches.
 Between 1968 and 1982, he wrote a series of "memory plays" that explored the nature of memory - its vagaries, ambiguities, and mysteries.

 Pinter also wrote 27 screenplays, adapting his plays and the works of others for the screen.
 He won an Academy Award for his 1981 screenplay adaptation of John Fowles' novel, The French Lieutenant's Woman.